elementary/website/docs/installation.md

 ![etcher steps](images/docs/installation/etcher.gif)

-1. Insert the spare USB drive, and select the ISO file you've just downloaded.
+Open Etcher, then:

+1. Plug in your spare USB flash drive
-2. Open "Etcher" and select your downloaded elementary OS image file using the "Select image" button.
+2. Select your downloaded .iso file using the "Select image" button
-3. Etcher should automatically detect your USB drive, but check to see if it has selected the correct target.
+3. Etcher should automatically detect your USB drive; if not, select the correct drive
-4. Start the flashing process by clicking the "Flash!" button.
-It will take a moment to get started.
+4. Click the "Flash!" button.
+It may take a moment to get started.

-5. When complete it will be safe to remove the drive and attempt to boot to install elementary OS.
+Once complete, continue to boot from the install drive.

 ## Booting from the Install Drive {#booting-from-the-installation-medium .clear-float}